martinvl/MPC-2014/wired/README.md

 # Wired
 Jan, an electrician, likes to design electrical circuits.
-As you know, around any conductor with a current a magnetic field is induced.
-Jan must take this into account as he designs his electrical circuits, otherwise they might break due to forces between the wires.
+As you know, around any conductor with a current, a magnetic field is induced.
+Jan must take this into account when he designs his electrical circuits, otherwise they might break due to forces between the wires.

 ![](../images/wired.png)

-Unfortunately, the attachments Jan uses to fix the wires to the circuit board can only withstand lateral forces (forces that are orthagonal to the wire, that is).
-Taking the all the physics into account, this means that the circuit will break unless all pairs of wires are either perfectly parallell or orthogonal.
+Jan has decided to use duck tape to strap the wires to the circuit board.
+Unfortunately, the duck tape Jan can only withstand lateral forces (forces that are orthagonal to the wire, that is).
+Taking all the physics into account, this means that the circuit will break unless all pairs of wires are either perfectly parallell or orthogonal.

 Write a program that decides if the circuit will break or not, given one of Jan's designs.
+There is no room for error, so make sure that your calculations are accurate.

 ## Input
 The first line of input contains a single integer _n_, the number of wires.